Abhiraj11054/HW-4.4-GitHub-Practice/README.md

 Abhiraj Srivastava

 ## Purpose
-The purpose of this repository is to demonstrate proper GitHub workflow including branching, issue tracking, commits, and pull requests in a structured academic project.
+The purpose of this repository is to demonstrate proper GitHub workflow including branching, issue tracking, commits, and pull requests